mtthwn/typebeast/README.md

 ## Getting Started

-Clone the repo and install the dependencies in the React server by running `yarn`.
+Clone the repo and install the dependencies in the React server by running `npm i`.
 Then, install the api dependencies by running `npm install` in the typeserver directory.

 ## Running the app